Features | Tactus

 Least privilege controls

-Give the right tools and context at the right time: default-deny capabilities, per-step tool access, and approval gates.
+Give the right tools and context at the right time: default-deny capabilities, per-step tool access, host-module API boundaries, and approval gates.

 Durable + testable